-- Liquid's main role is to keep pigments in an easy-to-paint fluid state.
-The liquids evaporate and what remains is a continuous film of pigment and binder.
+- Liquid’s main role is to keep pigments in an easy-to-paint fluid state.
+The liquids will evaporate and leave a continuous film of pigment and binder.
 In oil-based paints, the most frequently used liquid is mineral spirits.
 In latex paints, the main liquid is water.

 - Additives are ingredients used to improve the performance of paint in some way.
-For example, preservatives keep the paint from spoiling in storage; mildewcides keep mildew from growing on the surface of the paint.
+For example, preservatives keep the paint from spoiling in storage; mildewcides keep mildew from growing on the surface of the fresh paint film.

-The two main indicators of the paint's quality are its volume of solids and the titanium dioxide content.
-This information can generally be found on a product's Technical Data Sheet (TDS) and Material Safety Data Sheet (MSDS), which are generally available to anyone right where the paint is sold.
+The two main indicators of paint quality are its volume of solids and the titanium dioxide content.
+This information can generally be found on a product’s Technical Data Sheet (TDS) and Material Safety Data Sheet (MSDS), which are generally available to anyone where paint is sold.

 - Volume of Solids – also sometimes referred to as Solids by Volume